jozu-ai/kitops/docs/src/docs/quick-start.md

 ### 2/ Login to Your Registry

-You can log into any container registry, but below are a few popular ones.
+You can use the [login command](./cli/cli-reference.md#kit-login) to authenticate with any container registry, but below are a few popular ones.

 **Docker Hub**